NFL DFS picks, Cowboys vs. Vikings: Top daily Fantasy lineups for 'Sunday Night Football'

-NFL DFS, Cowboys vs. Vikings: Top daily Fantasy picks, lineups, advice for 'Sunday Night Football'
+NFL DFS, Cowboys vs. Vikings: Top daily Fantasy picks, lineups, advice, stacks for 'Sunday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy picks and lineup advice for Vikings vs. Cowboys on 'Sunday Night Football'